anthonyballetta/ComputerScience/Compilation of C# Interview Questions.md

 ```

 # 6. What is the new operator?
-The new operator creates an instance of an object.
+The new operator creates an instance of an class.

 # 7. What is the ‘this’ keyword?
 The ‘this’ keyword is a reference to the current object.